rom-rb/rom-roda/README.md

 ## Issues

-Please report any issues in the main [rom-rb/rom](https://github.com/rom-rb/rom/issues) issue tracker.
+Please report any issues in the [issue tracker](https://github.com/rom-rb/rom-roda/issues/new).

 ## Usage